wisatta/rsschool-cv/cv.md

 ## Briefly About Myself
 Hi, I am 21 years old.
-I have graduated from Francisk Skorina University this year.
+I have graduated from Francisk Skorina University in 2021.
 So, I am an economist, but I've been always interested in IT.

 ---

-By the way, I studied the basics of web design, took business analysis courses at GSU and studied at the accelerator ITSila.com *"Software Tester".*
 My free time I spend learning Front-end Development.
 I’m really interested in Web Development because this occupation provides endless possibilities for professional growth.

-My goal is to gain knowledge in the field of Front-end development.
+So, I am hardworking, persistent and I always try to do all my best to achieve good results.
+Besides, I fond of photography, travelling, stretching and reading books :)

 ## Skills
 * HTML